pitr/aoc/README.md

 # Advent of Code

 My solutions to Advent of Code.
+Some solutions were either livestreamed or explained on [YouTube](https://www.youtube.com/@arrayaccessor/playlists).

 - 2015 - APL complete (missing 4 as it requires MD5)
 - 2016 - APL complete (missing 5, 14, 17 as they require MD5)